systragroup/quetzal/docker/README.md

 ## jupyter-nbconvert KeyError: 'template_paths'

 The entrypoint of the dockerfile convert .ipynb to .py files.
 For some reason. this will not work if there is no .git in the quetzal_model.

+## tqdm

+tqdm doesnt work on lambda when the loop is too long (a priori). gives back a timeout error with no log.